Annie-XIE/blogentries/RDO+XS+Neutron.md

 ##### 4. Configure OpenStackVM/Hypervisor communications
 4.1 Install XenServer PV tools in the OpenStack VM.

-4.2 Set up DHCP on HIMN network for OpenStack VM, so it can access its hypervisor on the static address 169.254.0.1.
+4.2 Set up DHCP on HIMN network for OpenStack VM so it can access its hypervisor on the static address 169.254.0.1.
+You can do this on XenCenter or do this in Dom0 and DomU with below command.

+		Dom0:
 		create_himn <vm_uuid>
+		DomU:
+		active_himn_interface

 4.3 Copy Nova and Neutron plugins to XenServer host.